20% off €30

 When it comes to healthy weight gain, you should aim to include foods in your diet that are both calorie-dense and nutritious.

-Meanwhile, it’s equally important you aren’t tempted to choose foods for gaining weight based only on their calorific content, such as ice-cream, cheese or fast food (although you will gain weight, you may well end up eating too much sugar and saturated fat).
+Meanwhile, it’s equally important you aren’t tempted to choose foods for gaining weight based only on their calorific content, such as ice-cream, cheese or fast food (although you'll gain weight, you may well end up eating too much sugar and saturated fat).

 This can lead to an increased risk of developing health conditions, such as type 2 diabetes or high cholesterol.